 2. Waddled walk

 Hello penguin mamma!
 Once the baby drops, they change their living quarters, move to the pelvic region and so, your hips spread a bit to accommodate the baby.
-As a result of this, you might notice that your walk has started to waddle and may also experience some pelvic pain and with increased pressure in the region.
+As a result of this, you might notice that your walk has started to waddle.
+Also, you may experience that as a 36 Weeks Pregnant has pelvic pain and it hurts to walk.

 3. Increased urination